-Located at a highly visible location on a prominent interstate interchange, this area of land use shall be designed specifically to accommodate and promote highway commercial land uses.
+Located at a highly visible location on an interstate interchange, this area of land use shall be designed specifically to accommodate and promote highway commercial land uses.
 Particular effort must be made to ensure that access management for the supporting transportation network is a key priority as the function of the interstate and primary road network is of paramount importance.
-Access to the areas of interstate commercial land uses shall be carefully designed.
 The building and site layout and design of the projects shall be of a high quality.
-In addition, an enhanced buffer and landscaping area shall be provided adjacent to the Interstate 81 right-of-way, its ramps, and the new arterial road, the South Frederick Parkway, and adjacent to Route 11.
+In addition, an enhanced buffer and landscaping is planned adjacent to the Interstate 81 right-of-way, its ramps, the new arterial road (South Frederick Parkway), and adjacent to Route 11.